paulscottrobson/neo6502-documents/neo6502/docs/reference/api-listing.md

 Closes a particular channel.
 On input:

 Parameter:0 contains the file channel to close.
+If this is $FF this closes all open files.

 ### Function 6 : File Seek